 - Premiums on physical bullion have fallen substantially, giving up a lot of the increases put in from 2010 through the summer of 2011.

-The Spring 2012 issue of Precious Metals Quarterly, a free newsletter published by Money Metals Exchange, is now available online.
+The Spring 2012 issue of Money Metals Insider, a free newsletter published by Money Metals Exchange, is now available online.

 The newsletter also discusses the many advantages of owning pre-1965 U.S. silver coins – the cheapest way currently to buy silver.
 And it features news about the release of the new 2012 Platinum Maple Leaf.
 Plus, we answer several customer questions.

-You can access Precious Metals Quarterly right here.
+You can access Money Metals Insider right here.

 We Buy Back Too!

 Sell Precious Metals Coins, Bars, and Rounds. – 1-800-800-1865.